Kat Slater: Reintroduction (2010)

 Wallace admitted she was nervous about reprising the role of Kat.
-Speaking to TVTimes, Wallace said she'd feared she forgot how to play Kat.
+Speaking to TVTimes, Wallace said she had feared forgetting how to play Kat.
 She commented: "I missed playing Kat," she said.
 "Now it feels like I've come home.
 I was nervous at first because I thought I might have forgotten how to play her, but as soon as I stepped back onto the Square she came back to me.
 Even when I was out of the show, people called me Kat every day in the street.
 I was flattered and now I'm having a great time.
 The recent scripts have been brilliant."

 Talking to What's on TV, Wallace commented on Kat's reunion with Alfie.
 She said: "She punches him!
 Alfie has come looking for her and hasn't seen her for months.
 He keeps saying to her 'You're fat' and she says 'I'm not fat.
 I'm pregnant!'
 Then she says, 'Don't worry Alfie, it ain't yours'.
 She's peed off with him.
 He's been in prison and she's had to survive on her own pregnant.
 But she loves him unconditionally.
 No matter what they do, they will always end up together.
 She wants stability... a future for the baby and her.
 She sets him this challenge and he buys it."